aesara-devs/aesara/doc/extending/extending_aesara_c.rst

 *       It must receive one argument for each input to the `Op` followed by one pointer to an argument for each output of the `Op`.
-The types for the argument is dependant on the Types (that is aesara Types) of your inputs and outputs.
+The types for the argument is dependent on the Types (that is aesara Types) of your inputs and outputs.

-*       You can sepcify the number of inputs and outputs for your `Op` by setting the ``_cop_num_inputs`` and ``_cop_num_outputs`` attributes on your `COp`.
+*       You can specify the number of inputs and outputs for your `Op` by setting the ``_cop_num_inputs`` and ``_cop_num_outputs`` attributes on your `COp`.
 The main function will always be called with that number of arguments, using NULL to fill in